-Committee for the Rights Opening Doors Through Partnerships report published resulting in increased training initiatives in QLD.
-2013 SNAICC organises national forum on the high number of Aboriginal and Torres Strait Islander children in out-of-home care and announces initiative with key agencies in the sector to halve this number by 2018.
+SNAICC meets with UN Committee for the Rights of the Child in Geneva.
+Opening Doors Through Partnerships report published resulting in increased training initiatives in OLD.

+SNAICC organises national forum on the high number of Aboriginal and Torres Strait Islander children in out-of-home care and announces initiative with key agencies in the sector to halve this number by 2018.

 5th SNAICC National Conference held in Cairns.

 Journey to Big School report published, shaping future SNAICC training modules.

 Who's Voice Counts? report published providing a framework for measuring participation and a model for cultural advice and support.

-2014 SNAICC Training Unit significantly expanded.
+SNAICC Training Unit significantly expanded.